lampysprites/shurushki/Readme.md

 ### Highlight Layers (`View > Highlight Layers`)
 ![example](readme_files/layers.png)

 Highlights layers that use blending modes.
 Only applies to current/selected layers.
-You'll probably want to change the colors - mind that ase uses 0xAABBGGRR layout for colors, so e.g 0xff0044aa becomes opaque brown
+You'll probably want to edit the code to change the colors - mind that ase uses 0xAABBGGRR layout for colors, so e.g 0xff0044aa becomes opaque brown

 ### Ramp From Selection (`Color Bar > Options > Ramp From Selection`)